 Going back to the beginning: you're a PhD student, just starting out on research.
 You may or may not take my advice laid out above, but in any case you probably will not get a permanent job in astronomy.
 Have an alternate plan.
 What will you do if you can't or don't become an astronomer?

 Do some planning and preparation in detail.
 That will be hard because your environment is all geared toward astronomical research: how to do that well, and what science is involved.
 Thinking of doing something else as anything other than "something else" is difficult.
-And your supervisor will probably consider anything not related to your astronomy work as extraneous, at best a grudgingly-conceded necessity, maybe not even that.
-But unless your supervisor can guarantee you a permanent job in astronomy (and none of them can), you're justified in spending time on alternatives.
+You have to get out of that environment to make a good alternate plan.
+You are justified in spending time on alternatives.
 I mean a significant amount of time: 10% surely, I would say up to 20%; which is quite reasonable, given that the chance you'll need it is more like 60-70%.
 You should know what you'd do tomorrow if all of astronomy suddenly vanished.
 You should have your application forms ready for the teacher certification course, if your plan is to teach in secondary school; you should have your seaman's papers ready, if you're going to run away to sea.

 I'm not advocating being a defeatist.
 There is a reasonable chance you'll never need the alternative plan, and possibly a larger one that you'll decide to do something different if and when the time comes.
 But having the plan in place will drastically reduce the anxiety caused by setbacks in research and by job rejection letters.
 It is worthwile to have some part of yourself not bound up in a single effort, so you don't feel like a total failure if something goes wrong.

 (On a speculative note: it is technically possible to do astronomical research without actually being employed in the field.
 In a way, most astronomers are doing something else to pay the bills, like teaching or support of telescopes, and do their research in the minority of their working time.
-But I don't think it's possible to combine an unrelated 9-to-5 job with a significant amount of research, even leaving aside things like week-long observing runs or conferences; certainly not if you want a life outside work and research.
-There may be suitable jobs out there, though.
-And I suppose there's always the [small] possibility of becoming independently wealthy and turning into a Gentleman Astronomer, or Lady as the case may be, as in the Old Days.)
+But without an institutional affiliation it's going to be hard to seem credible; and who's going to pay page charges?)

-I have three points to make before I end up this essay: the matter of teaching, the matter of accountability and a small bit of encouragement.
+I have three points to make before I end up this essay: the matter of teaching, size of teams and a small bit of encouragement.